Goran Jeretin: National team career

 While being one of the top guards in Serbia and Montenegro in past few years, he never had a true chance to show his skills in the senior national team, due to tough competition.
 In an interview given to Montenegrin TV station IN TV, he stated that he would play for the Montenegrin national team.

 Post-playing career

 Jeretin was a general manager of Sutjeska.

 Player profile

-Standing at 192 cm (6 feet 4 inches), he is a combo guard.
+Jeretin is a combo guard, with a height of 192 cm (6 feet 4 inches),.
 He is a good ball-handler and passer, and a very good shooter, making him very difficult to guard.
 He scores in clusters from the perimeter, medium range, as well as while driving to the basket.
 He is considered quick and strong for a guard, allowing him to play very tough defense.
 At Budućnost, he also showed his ability to perform under pressure, hitting several clutch shots.